-$\bigcirc$ We provide incentives for performance over different time horizons (short and long-term). Ø. We embed performance goals in our long-term incentives, and include a risk-based performance factor that could reduce or eliminate the awards. $\bigcirc$ We reward achievement against both quantitative and qualitative goals, while allowing for discretion. $\bigcirc$ We connect pay to our own performance, as well as the performance of a carefully selected peer group. $\bigcirc$ We consider market data and trends when making pay decisions. $\bigcirc$ We place a substantial majority of compensation at risk.
-We pay some incentive compensation in cash today, while deferring potential equity-based payouts for several years.
+- We provide incentives for performance over different time horizons (short- and long-term). - We embed performance goals into a significant portion of our long-term incentives, and include a risk-based performance review that could reduce or eliminate the awards. - 💫 We reward achievement against both quantitative and qualitative goals, while allowing for discretion. - We connect pay to our own performance, relative to our internal objectives and controls, as well as relative to the performance of a carefully selected peer group. - We consider market data and trends when making pay decisions. - Ne place a substantial majority of compensation at risk. - We pay some incentive compensation in cash today, while deferring a majority of incentives for several years through potential equity-based payouts.